-Read what other Viator.com travelers think about the 3-Day Tour of Sun Moon Lake, Puli, Lukang and Alishan National Scenic Area from Taipei.
+Read what other Viator.com travelers think about the Best 3-Day Tour of Sun Moon Lake, Puli, Lukang and Alishan National Scenic Area from Taipei.
 What they loved, what they liked and what they think could be improved, it's all here to help you make the most of your next trip.

 Absolutely LOVED our trip.
 Our tour guide Mike and driver were the best.
 I was so looking forward to Alisha National Park and was not disappointed with the Cherry blossoms and the 1000 year old cypress trees.
 Driving and stopping in tiny towns was truly amazing and more people who go there for business should take more time away and explore Taiwan.
 Will recommend Mike to all our friends and thank you Viator for making this possible.